-The following was originally published June 12, 2008.
+The following was originally published on June 12, 2008.
 It explains how the original trailer was conceived.

 “This project started in late 2007.
 I sold one of our Subarus and purchased a Jeep.

-If you decide to make a trailer based on my designs…good for you -and me.
+If you decide to make a trailer based on my free teardrop trailer plans…good for you -and me.
 However, I do not take any responsibility for design failures or injuries you may inflict upon yourself or others.
 I am simply presenting my project.
-Be smart kids, wear a helmet, ear plugs, underwear, goggles, and other forms of safety protection.
+Be smart kids, wear a helmet, earplugs, underwear, goggles, and other forms of safety protection.
 Keep it safe and legal.”

-If you’d like to build a clone jPod trailer, here are the original plans & processes
+If you’d like to build a clone jPod trailer, here are the Free Teardrop Trailer plans as originally conceived:

 Overland Trailer & Overland Industries LLC assumes no liability or responsibility for these plans.
 Use at your own risk.